 The Guest cabin has twins in traditional bunk formation, with headroom of 60 cms above the top bunk, a wardrobe, desk and opening skylight.
 The ensuite shower, electric toilet and handbasin are set in marble.

-Both cabins have individual air-conditioning climate control.
+For your personal comfort, both cabins have individual air-conditioning climate control.

-For maximum privacy for our guests, the crew quarters are self contained in the bows with a separate entrance.
+For maximum privacy for our guests, the crew quarters are self-contained in the bows with a separate entrance.

 Sunday: Paris to Clamecy

 You are met at Paris, at the airport, station or hotel of your choice, and transferred by private car to Clamecy for a champagne reception aboard The Randle.